palewire/first-visual-story/readthedocs/index.rst

 .. image:: _static/chart-g-nomargins.png
     :width: 100%

 At this point, we're ready to start drawing our chart.
-Let's start with by creating the "scales" for our data.
+Let's start by creating the "scales" for our data.
 D3 manages its data by mapping input values from the data, also known as the domain, into output values on the screen, or the range.
 This creates a scale that transforms the input into the output.

 D3 has many different types of scales, for linear, categorical and time-based data.
 In this case, we'll want a linear scale for the Y axis, and a "band" scale, which is a type of categorical scale useful for bar charts, for the X axis.